re-rxjs/react-rxjs.org/docs/api/core/bind.md

 1. A React Hook that yields the latest emitted value of the Observable.
 If the Observable doesn't synchronously emit a value, it will return the `defaultValue` if provided, otherwise it will leverage React Suspense while it's waiting for the first value.
+It's equivalent to `useStateObservable` of the resulting StateObservable.

-2. The shared Observable that the hook uses: It also replays back the latest value emitted.
+2. The `StateObservable` that the hook uses: It also replays back the latest value emitted.
 It can be used for composing other streams that depend on it.

 :::note